Show Me HH Farms to host a sunflower event on Saturday

-Show Me HH Farms is opening up their sunflower field this Saturday, August 7, for photo opportunities or to just walk among the nearly ten-acre rowes of the sunny petals.
-Just a short drive down State Highway HH, the sunflower patch is easy to get to and visible from the road.
+HANNIBAL — Show Me HH Farms is opening up its sunflower field Saturday for photo opportunities or to just walk among the nearly 10-acre rows of the sunny petals.
+Just a short drive down Route HH, the sunflower patch is easy to get to and visible from the road.

 Owned by Kent and Kathy Brown, the sunflower patch has become a family endeavor alongside their son and his wife, Phillip and Amberlyn Brown.
 Not only will the sunflowers be open to the public on various weekends, but they have bigger plans in the works.